litmuschaos/litmus-python/README.md

 Litmus-Python chaos experiments are fundamental units within the LitmusChaos architecture.
 Users can choose between readily available chaos experiments or create new ones to construct a required Chaos Workflow.

-For more about working of LitmusChaos [refer](https://litmuschaos.github.io/litmus/).
+To know more about LitmusChaos experiments [refer](https://litmuschaos.github.io/litmus/) to this.

 #### Experiment Flow :
  - Experiment business logic image has to update `spec.definition.image` and tune parameters in Experiment custom resource (CR) which holds experiment-specific chaos parameters & experiment entrypoint.
 ChaosExperiment CRs are created by the operator when experiments are invoked by ChaosEngine.[Refer litmus-python pod-delete experiment](https://github.com/litmuschaos/chaos-charts/blob/master/charts/generic/pod-delete/python/experiment.yaml)